27 January 2022

 Obviously, the concept of competitiveness comes into play in this equation.
 The more competitive our production equipment is, the more attractive we will be to our customers.
 Increasing productivity and our ability to produce in large volumes is therefore key.

-With digitalisation, automation is one of the key pillars of our Smart Industry strategy, which we have been deploying in our production plants for several years.
+With digitalization, automation is one of the key pillars of our Smart Industry strategy, which we have been deploying in our production plants for several years.

-To meet the growing demands of our customers in terms of volume, precision and cost, we have set up a unit dedicated to automation at LACROIX.
+To meet the growing demands of our customers in terms of volume, precision and cost, we have set up a unit dedicated to automation.
 A new position has been created to coordinate these activities, the Group Automation Manager (my current job).

 For over a year now, a cross-functional team distributed across the four countries where our production plants are located (France, Germany, Poland and Tunisia) has been experimenting with new processes day after day.

-On the LACROIX side, we work with reputable suppliers such as Fanuc, Mitsubishi, MIR and Omron to deploy automation projects with the support of organisations such as We Network.
+On our side, we work with reputable suppliers such as Fanuc, Mitsubishi, MIR and Omron to deploy automation projects with the support of organisations such as We Network.
 Our robots and cobots respond to different use cases: handling, placement, soldering, screwing, assembly, integration, transport, etc.

 500 reels per day